tomcritchlow/tomcritchlow.github.io/_posts/2016-10-21-indie-blogging-distribution.md

 And it struck me...
 You can't divorce content creation from content distribution.
 We can't rely on Twitter, Facebook or Medium to distribute our content - much as we need to own our platforms we need to also own our own distribution.

+Yes, you'll own a fraction of the audience.
+A fraction of the eyeballs.
+But you'll have a relationship with them much deeper and much stronger than anything built in someone else's stream.

 So, here's something of a little manifesto or rallying cry:

 - If you only spend your time on Facebook/Twitter/Medium then stream in, stream out - you're going to get what you ask for.
 A fleeting set of stories loosly bound.